For Students and Graduates

 Our STEM Women community events are aimed at students, graduates and professionals who identify as women and have studied a STEM subject at Bachelors, Masters or PhD level.
 We provide an opportunity to network with employers in an inclusive environment.

 Our events are completely free to attend and take place throughout the year in various cities.
-You can meet with employers who are targeting female applicants, hear inspirational keynote speakers and participate in panel discussions.
-Some of our events also feature competitions and prize draws.
+You can meet with employers keen to meet women applicants, hear inspirational keynote speakers and participate in panel discussions.

 To attend one of our events you will need to follow the steps below...